Creature Commandos: World War II

-The team's first mission was in France, where they destroyed Nazi-manufactured android duplicates of the Allied leaders.
-In their next mission to France to free scientist Dr. Renee Frederique, the Commandos ultimately found her in a death camp, and they had no choice but to kill her.
-Her knowledge of a chemical nerve gas was too risky to be left in Nazi hands.
-Because of his part in the killing, Taylor attempted suicide.
-Although the doctors attempted to repair him, he remained mute for the rest of the series.
-On another morally dubious mission, the team caused the deaths of dozens of super soldier children.
+The team's first mission is in France, where they destroy Nazi-manufactured android duplicates of the Allied leaders.
+In their next mission to France to free scientist Dr. Renee Frederique, the Commandos find Frederique in a death camp and are forced to kill her, as her knowledge of a chemical nerve gas was too risky to be left in Nazi hands.
+Because of his part in the killing, Taylor attempts suicide.
+Although doctors attempt to repair him, he remains mute for the rest of the series.
+On another morally dubious mission, the team causes the deaths of dozens of super soldier children.

-In 1943, the Commandos were deployed to Dinosaur Island in the South Pacific.
-They were supposed to solve the disappearance of several Allied spotter planes, but discovered a hidden Axis naval base and were able to trick the dinosaurs in turning on the Japanese navy.
-Shrieve took pictures for his commanders as proof of the island's existence, but Velcro destroyed them; he believed that the war would bring destruction to the dinosaurs.
+In 1943, the Commandos are deployed to Dinosaur Island in the South Pacific.
+They are supposed to solve the disappearance of several Allied spotter planes, but discover a hidden Axis naval base and are able to trick the dinosaurs in turning on the Japanese navy.
+Shrieve takes pictures for his commanders as proof of the island's existence, but Velcro destroys them; he believed that the war would bring destruction to the dinosaurs.

-When they returned to Dinosaur Island, they met J.A.K.E.
+When the team returns to Dinosaur Island, they meet J.A.K.E.
 1, the G.I.
 Robot.
-He met the Commandos when their plane was attacked by a dinosaur and crashed into the beach.
-Together, the soldiers discovered an underwater civilization, a supposed lost colony of Atlantis situated in the Pacific.
-The lost colony had created a group of robots to carry on the work of Atlantean conquest, and these androids took control of the G.I.
+Together, the team discovers an underwater civilization, a supposed lost colony of Atlantis situated in the Pacific.
+The lost colony had created a group of robots to carry on the work of Atlantean conquest, and these androids take control of the G.I.
 Robot's mind.
 J.A.K.E.
-1 ultimately overrode their commands and sacrificed itself to destroy the colony.
+1 ultimately overrides their commands and sacrifices itself to destroy the colony.

 At the end of the war, the Creature Commandos and J.A.K.E.
-2 (and both its robot dog C.A.P. and C.A.P.'s robot cat) were forced to man a rocket aimed at Berlin.
-But the rocket went radically off-course and headed out of the atmosphere into deep space.
-Much later, they (with J.A.K.E.
-2, as of Action Comics #872) appeared as captives in Brainiac's ship.
+2 (and both its robot dog C.A.P. and C.A.P.'s robot cat) are forced to man a rocket aimed at Berlin.
+However, the rocket goes off course and heads into deep space.
+Much later, the Creature Commandos appear as captives in Brainiac's ship.